jennavahtera/fullstack/osa0/04uusimuistiinpano.md

 	server->>browser: the JavaScript file
 	deactivate server

- Note right of browser: The server starts to execute the JavaSript code that fetches the JSON data from the server.
+ Note right of browser: The server starts to execute the JavaSript code that fetches the JSON data from the server

 	browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
 	activate server